 The Central Student Registration office is responsible for registering new students while overseeing possible residency fraud.
 For more information on Central Registration, click here.

 The Communications Office - a service provided through the Capital Region BOCES - is the news and information source for the district web site, liaison with the local media and producer of a variety of awarding-winning district publications.
-These publications include the InFocus community newsletter, Inside South Colonie staff newsletter, annual district calendar and budget newsletter, parent newsletter series, Continuing Education course book, brochures, curriculum guides and more.
+These publications include the InFocus community newsletter, annual district calendar and budget newsletter, the Parent Today online story portal, Continuing Education course book, brochures, curriculum guides and more.
 These publications are routine winners in the National and New York School Publication Relations Association contests for Educational Journalism.
 The mission of the Communications Office is to improve student achievement through effective communication, increase parent involvement in public schools, provide greater public accountability and build long-term community support for its schools.
 John Noetzel is the Communications Coordinator for the district.

 South Colonie offers continuing education for all adults.
 Minimum fees are charged for registration, instruction and materials.
 A brochure listing the course offerings is mailed to all residents in August and December and classes begin each September and January.
 Special one-day bus trips and one-night workshops are offered as well as discounted courses for senior citizens.
 For more information on Continuing Education, click here.